opsgility/copilot/govcopilot/3_Collaborate_with_Teams.md

     Schedule a 90-minute economic analysis review meeting next week based on my availability.
 We need time for detailed technical discussion of auction performance metrics and policy recommendations.
     ```

 4. Review the suggested time.
+Answer any questions it replies with.

-5. Select **Edit** to add context to the meeting invite.
+5. Select **Continue in outlook** to begin adding context to the meeting invite.

 6. Select **Draft with Copilot** and enter: